Eleczz21/Cool-Box/README.md

-Just a look looking box !
+Just a cool looking box !